 The Parish Council is an advisory group appointed by the pastor.
 It includes representatives of major organizations in the Parish as well as the trustees, who are financial officers.
-Our members: Father Christopher Panlilio Pastor; Tim Calligy, President; Peg Fallon, Secretary; Joyce Feola, Trustee; Angelo Valente, Trustee; Julius Binetti; Mary Carol Caiezza; Eileen Carvalho; Catherine Ferrera; Dan Gowan; Lenny Luizzi, Theresa Howard; Rosemary Manning; Aiessa Moyna; Anthony Pasquale; Giovanni Pepe; Pat Pope; Eileen Carvalho.
+Our members: Father Christopher Panlilio Pastor; Tim Calligy, President; Peg Fallon, Secretary; Joyce Feola, Trustee; Angelo Valente, Trustee; Julius Binetti; Joel Branosky; Mary Carol Caiezza; Eileen Carvalho; Catherine Ferrera; Dan Gowan; Lenny Luizzi, Theresa Howard; Rosemary Manning; Aiessa Moyna; Anthony Pasquale; Giovanni Pepe, Pat Pope and John Venus.

 The following Ministries have been established to provide for the development of the Parish in both spiritual and temporal areas.
 All Ministries welcome volunteers who have an interest or talent in the field.
 Persons interested in volunteer work may call the Rectory at 201-659-1772 or please email us.

 Worship and Word Ministry